 This list starts with the more technical watches and then goes into the more traditional tide watches.

-Okay, this might seem like a weird choice for a surf watch, and for some of you this may not be your thing.
-But the Apple Watch is a serious contender for the best surf watch out there.
+The Apple Watch is a serious contender for the best surf watch out there as of now.
 With insane functionality, a waterproof design, and an array of surfing apps this watch is a great tool to log your sessions.

 Pros: